JuanLucha/lazy-dm-plugin/readme.txt

 == Description ==

-Preparing a good roleplaying session is hard and time consuming.
-So many things to do upfront, things that your players don't have to worry about.
-It's fair that you can spend as little preparing the session as you would like to.
+Preparing an excellent roleplaying session is challenging and time-consuming.
+So many things to do upfront that your players don't have to worry about.
+It's fair that you can spend as little preparing the session as you want.

 Mike Shea created a method to prepare a complete 4 hours game session in 30 minutes or less: The Lazy DM method.
-This method takes into account the most important elements that makes for a good roleplaying session (like secrets and clues, fantastic locations, among others) and gives you a comprehensive checklist to prepare it in record time.
+This method considers the essential elements that make for an excellent roleplaying session (like secrets and clues and fantastic locations, among others) and gives you a comprehensive checklist to prepare it in record time.

-With this plugin you can include your Lazy DM preparation in your WordPress posts with ease.
-The plugin installs a new block for the editor, the Lazy DM block, that you can include in your posts.
+With this plugin, you can easily include your Lazy DM preparation in your WordPress posts.
+The plugin installs a new block for the editor, the Lazy DM block, that you can have in your posts.

 == Installation ==